Universal relation between $C_{T}$ and the CFT Weyl anomaly: Examples

 In all, the holographic central charges $a$ and $c$ are given by

-This result for the central charge $a$ is well known, first obtained by Imbimbo et al.~\cite{Imbimbo:1999bj}.
-As for the $c$ charge, in the particular case of {\it Einstein‑like gravities}—though this still comprises a large family of gravitational theories (cf.~\cite{Bueno:2018yzo})—the structure of the coefficient $\gamma$ admits further refinement
+This result for the central charge $a$ is well known, and was first obtained by Imbimbo et al.~\cite{Imbimbo:1999bj}.
+As for the $c$ charge, in the particular case of \emph{Einstein‑like gravities}---though this still comprises a large family of gravitational theories (cf. ref.~\cite{Bueno:2018yzo})---the structure of the coefficient $\gamma$ admits further refinement,

-and, after basic algebraic steps, we derive an expression for $c$ that tweaks the canonical Einstein–Hilbert value in a notably simple way
+and, after basic algebraic steps, we derive an expression for $c$ that tweaks the canonical Einstein--Hilbert value in a notably simple way,